 Part I: Lectio Divina: An Overview

-This article is divided into three parts.
+This article looks at Lectio Divina from three angles.
 In this first part, we will look at the development of the form of Lectio Divina as it is usually practiced today.
 In Part II, we will look the way Scripture was interpreted in the early Church and how it is being interpreted in more recent times.
 Finally, in the third part, we will look at some practical aspects of practicing Lectio.

 What is Lectio Divina?